 Traveling.
 It leaves you speechless.
 Then turns you into a storyteller. -Batutta

 I love Morocco.
 Its a real challenge to all five senses.
 You think you know something, and you don’t.
 Its wonderful.
 It keeps you on your toes that way.
 When I first got into Marrakech I was overstimulated.
 Lets say Marrakech is not the best place for sensitive people who are easily distracted or overstimulated lol.
 But its something you have to see and experience.
 Its overwhelming but at the same time exciting.
 Seeing all the people, markets and interactions.
 I was amazed by all the flavours, smells and colors.
-Even for a person without ADD, Marrakech is a lot to handle.
 It truly is something for all the senses.
 Marrakech is the perfect place to do some shopping, and drink some mint tea while watching all the action in the markets.
 There is also a beautiful photography museum which is worth a visit.
-I was very happy to be with Brad, as he knew the place very well.
 Excellent prices for food, and there is always something to see and observe.
 The people in Marrakech I had a different impression with.
 The energy of the place is very slightly agressive and pushy, but especially manly.
 A lot of dudes just hanging out on every corner!
 They often want something from you and the place thrives of tourism, which is understandable.
 Its very possible to travel alone in Marrakech, there are enough good hotels and people who are willing to help.
 Just don’t trust anyone to easily.
 I was amazed by the food there.
 Tajine was something I never heard of before, and we had if for lunch.
 It was so simple yet so lovely.
 I was amazed by all the colors, and life on the street.
 People interact with each other all the time, and it is definitely an overload to all senses!
 In a good way.

 AIT BEN HADDOU